speaking-in-code/foostrainer3/README.md

 * do the emulator images start up?
 Test them from XCode/Android Studio.
 * doing a clean boot or reset of the emulator images sometimes helps.
+* for Android, make sure that there is a Quickboot snapshot configured for each virtual device, but that the devices are not configured to save new snapshots.
+This is controlled via the Snapshot settings, and needs to be set separately for each device.
 * screenshots_test.dart might need edits for new navigation.
 * flutter_driver tests are a bundle of race conditions, and a single flaky test can make everything much less reliable.